Key Takeaways

 Recognizing the Hallmarks of a High-Quality Bone Vitamin

-Bioavailable forms ensure your body can actually use what you're taking.
+Bioavailable forms help your body use what you're taking more effectively.
 Look for calcium citrate (absorbs well even on an empty stomach), magnesium glycinate (gentle on digestion), and vitamin D3 (cholecalciferol) rather than D2.
-These forms are scientifically proven to be more readily absorbed and utilized by your body.
+These forms are widely recognized for their bioavailability and are commonly used for effective absorption.

-Supplements enriched with whole foods provide an added boost of nutrients and antioxidants often lacking in the average daily diet.
+Supplements enriched with whole foods provide additional nutrients and antioxidants to complement the average daily diet.
 Real ingredients like organic kale, spirulina, or acerola cherry deliver complementary compounds that support bone health beyond isolated vitamins alone.

 Zero Fillers, Additives, or Preservatives